 The Frequently Asked Questions (FAQ) on Transition document is a list of answers to questions received during and shortly after the Insurance Webinars held in October 2015 to assist CFCs, EI Stakeholders and Providers in understanding and further clarifying the topic of transition in Early Intervention.
 As stated during the Webinar, this information does not reflect a policy change.
 The questions and answers are grouped by categories to make this a useful tool.
 You may also find additional information, such as the recorded Webinar on Transition and the webinar's PowerPoint (pdf).

-Transition Resources from the EI Clearinghouse - available in multiple languages and designed for families to help explain the steps in transition and their role in the process.
+Available in multiple languages and designed for families to help explain the steps in transition and their role in the process.

 Illinois State Board of Education (ISBE) Resources on Transition